jcachayG93/research-asp_integration_tests/README.md

 ## Follow the tutorial

-It is easier to learn if you do it.
+It is easier to learn by doing.
 So, follow the suggested steps below.

 ### Delete the test project
 Delete the **ExampleApi.e2e.test.csproj** project and all its files